How to Build a Marketplace Website

-If you want to marketplace platform for goods, the Product Screen can contain:
+If you want a marketplace platform for goods, the Product Screen can contain:

 - Photos of the product.
-The item has to be visible from different sides, the photo should be with good lighting and of high quality.
+The item has to be visible from different sides, the photos should be with good lighting and of high quality.

 - Detailed product description.
-It includes size, material, price, delivery options, name of the seller (and maybe email or phone number), and payment options.
+This part includes size, material, price, delivery options, name of the seller (and maybe email or phone number), and payment options.

 - Similar goods.
-You can offer a customer a list of similar items or items from this seller.
+You can offer customers a list of similar items or items from the same seller.

 - Categories.
-Above the product, some websites have sections with categories where this item is.
+Above the product, some websites have sections with categories that this item is in.

-For example, if we take a knife, it can be “Home-Kitchen-Tools”, as here in the picture.
+For example, if we take a knife, it can be “Home-Kitchen-Tools,” as shown in the picture.

 If you want to build one for services, it can consist of:

-- Personal details of a performer (name, phone number,etc.).
+- Personal details of performers (name, phone number,etc.).